k3karthic/ansible__ipfs/README.md

 # Ansible - IPFS

-The Ansible playbook in this repository installs go-ipfs and configures an Oracle Object Storage bucket as the datastore.
+The Ansible playbook in this repository installs [go-ipfs](https://github.com/ipfs/go-ipfs) and configures an Oracle Object Storage Bucket as the datastore using the [go-ds-s3](https://github.com/ipfs/go-ds-s3) plugin.

 The playbook assumes the instance runs in Oracle Cloud using the terraform script below,
 * [https://github.com/k3karthic/terraform__oci-instance-2](https://github.com/k3karthic/terraform__oci-instance-2).

+Terraform script to create a Bucket and associated Customer Secret Key can be found at [https://github.com/k3karthic/terraform__oci-storage-s3](https://github.com/k3karthic/terraform__oci-storage-s3).

+The playbook expects the ipfs binary to be placed in the `resources` folder.
+A terraform script to build the appropriate binary can be found at [https://github.com/k3karthic/terraform__ipfs-build-s3](https://github.com/k3karthic/terraform__ipfs-build-s3).

 ## Requirements